rebcabin/ClojureProjects002/asr/README.md

 ### Handwritten Specs

-We also write some specs by hand: committed specs in `specs.cls` and experimental specs in `core.clj`.
+We write some specs by hand: committed specs in `specs.cls` and experimental specs in `core.clj`.
 We occasionally backpatch some autospecs.
 Here is an example, handwritten spec for
 identifiers: